 Many of Fylde’s villages, hamlets and market towns have history dating back hundreds of years.
-Kirkham is the largest of the rural towns and has many interesting things to offer.
+Kirkham is the largest of the rural towns and has many interesting things to offer and places to eat too (such as Book Bean and Ice Cream).
 The local history outlines the town’s heritage as far back as Roman Times.

-For some ‘me-time’, spend a day at the five star multi award winning Ribby Hall Spa Hotel for a wide range of pamper treatments and an Aqua Thermal journey, or head to the multi award winning Villa Hotel or to Bartle Hall for a delicious afternoon tea.
-There’s the former coaching house, the stunning Cartford Inn in Little Eccleston for sumptuous food or a luxurious overnight stop, or head to Glasform to see a master glass blower at work.
-In the summer get lost in the Singleton Maize maze – a real hit with young and old alike.
+For some ‘me-time’, spend a day at the five star multi award winning Ribby Hall Spa Hotel for a wide range of pamper treatments and an Aqua Thermal journey, or head to the multi award winning Villa Hotel or to Bartle Hall for a delicious afternoon tea or overnight stay.
+There’s the multi award winning stunning five star Cartford Inn in Little Eccleston on the banks of the River Wyre overlooking the Bowland Fells for sumptuous food or a luxurious overnight stop, or head to Glasform to see master glass blower, John Ditchfield at work.
+How about walking with alpacas in Singleton?

-Mill Farm in Wesham is home to AFC Fylde who currently play in the National League (the fifth tier of English football)
+The Mill Farm complex in Wesham is home to AFC Fylde who currently play in the National League North.

-Take yourself on a trip and discover pretty little villages such as Thistleton, Elswick (current holders of Britain In Bloom Champion of Champions), Singleton, Treales and many more.
+Take yourself on a trip and discover pretty little villages such as Elswick (recent holders of Britain In Bloom Champion of Champions), Singleton, Treales and many more.